 They took advantage of outfielder Cody Ross misplaying Smith's RBI double in the sixth, scored three runs and chased Bard to open a 4-0 edge.

-Smith lofted a fly near the corner that Ross overran, and
+Smith lofted a fly near the corner that Ross overran, and the ball bounced on the track behind him.

 Boston had the first two runners on in the fifth, but Marlon Byrd popped out.
 McCarthy then retired Mike Aviles and Ryan Sweeney.